umbel/awslogin/README.md

 ## Usage
 To logon to one of your accounts run `awslogin stag TOKEN` where **stag** is one of the **profile_name** defined in your `~/.aws/credentials` file, and **TOKEN** is a 6-digit number from your MFA device.
 If the logon is successful, it will drop you into a **subshell** from where you can run **awscli** commands.
 To further verify you've logged on, you can run `env | grep AWS` to view the **AWS_SESSION_TOKEN** environment variable that were generated for this specific session.

-Once you're done with your work, you can exit this subshell to return to your original shell. **Note that you can run this utility in different shell windows, thus allowing you the capability to logon to multiple accounts at the same time.**
+Once you're done with your work, you can exit this subshell to return to your original shell. **This means you can run this utility in different shell windows, thus allowing logon to multiple AWS accounts at the same time.**

 ### Usage shell output
 <pre><code>